 For shopping enthusiasts, Harajuku is a well-known mecca for kawaii shops.
 I can guarantee you will end up buying so many kawaii souvenirs for yourself and your loved ones.

-Kawaii shopping is a fun activity in Tokyo, where you will discover a whole new world of the meaning of cute.
+Kawaii shopping is a fun activity to do in Tokyo, where you will discover a whole new world of the meaning of cute.
 Japan uses kawaii signs in an everyday life even for official signs and posters.

 For kawaii seekers, we recommend visiting specialised stores like Loft or Shibuya 109, both located in the popular Shibuya district.

 Find yourself mesmerised by everything adorable like stationery items, pillows and even mundane items such as paper clips.

 Ginza is a luxury shopping district, home to some of the world's best-known fashion brands.
 For luxury travellers, shopping in Ginza is one of the best things to do in Tokyo.
 Visit Ginza during the evening, when all the shops put up a luminescent spectacle.
 The district is almost always busy as walking around Ginza is an experience everyone enjoys while in Tokyo.